Anthony Fauci Reveals His Biggest COVID Vaccine Fear

 “I hope this process unfolds smoothly,” Fauci said with a sense of uneasy optimism.
 “I think it will.
 [It’s] going to be the beginning of an important era in how we’re attacking this virus.”
 Fauci said he has no reservations about the logistics behind the vaccine distribution plan.
 Operation Warp Speed, a public-private partnership to fast-track the vaccine, has for months had a plan in place to ensure the delivery of the first vaccine doses to states, he said.
 But all the planning the military has done to ensure the distribution process runs smoothly won’t matter if people aren’t willing to take the vaccine, Fauci said.

 “My primary biggest fear is that a substantial proportion of the people will be hesitant to get vaccinated,” Fauci said.
 “I think there are going to be many people who don't want to get vaccinated right away.
-But once you get, you know, tens of billions of people vaccinated, it looks like it’s working and it’s safe, then I think we’ll win over a large proportion of the rest of the population, who might have some hesitancy about getting vaccinated.”
+But once you get, you know, tens of millions of people vaccinated, it looks like it’s working and it’s safe, then I think we’ll win over a large proportion of the rest of the population, who might have some hesitancy about getting vaccinated.”

 Vaccine hesitancy has been at the forefront of conversations between coronavirus task force members for months.
 In a call over the summer with the nation’s governors, a copy of which was obtained by The Daily Beast, Fauci urged state leaders to begin speaking publicly about the vaccine, the companies who were working on it, and the iron-clad process one would have to go through in order to get approval from the FDA.
 The more officials began to ramp up messaging about the vaccine’s safety, the better, Fauci said.